 |0.5 mg/lb every 12 hours||Allergic Dermatitis|

 The above table is the suggested dosage of Zyrtec that you should give your dog.
-However, you should always talk with your vet first before giving your dog any form of Zyrtec.
+However, you should always talk to your vet first before giving your dog any form of Zyrtec.
 Some veterinarians treat dermatitis with a dose of only 5 – 10 mg for the entire day.
 Therefore, it’s the smarter choice to follow the advice and expertise of your vet.
 Zyrtec can be taken before or after a meal.

 If you’re looking for a liquid dosage of Zyrtec, it’s unfortunately no longer being made.